 Another form of hernia, known as an incisional hernia is a type of hernia caused by an incompletely-healed surgical wound.
 It may frequently occur as a complication of wound healing after surgery.
 Careful treatment and precautions are crucial to avoid its development.

 A case of incisional hernia was reported in 2008, documenting a 55-year-old female who showed up at the medical institute with a massive bulge under her clothes.
 Further investigation uncovered an incisional hernia that has been present since 19 years ago after she did a removal of a branched stone from her right kidney and had repeated sutures.

 Although the size of the hernia was reasonably large (10cm in diameter), the patient decided to decline surgery and preferred conservative management of the hernia with frequent follow up.

 What Is an Incisional Hernia?

-An incisional hernia is one that happens through a previous incision or scar in your abdominal wall from a previous abdominal operation you had undergone.
-It is relatively common between 12 to 15 percent of abdominal operations leading to incisional hernia.
+An incisional hernia occurs through a previous incision or scar in your abdominal wall.
+It is relatively common, with between 12 to 15 percent of abdominal operations leading to incisional hernia.

-A surgeon had made the incision to reach an internal organ in your body, such as an appendix or a caesarian section.
-After the operation, the surgeon would have stitched together the layers of your abdominal wall.
-In cases where the stitches fail to heal correctly or come apart with time, this results in an incisional hernia.
-A partial segment of your organ, muscle or tissue may protrude through the open and weakened surgical opening and place pressure under your surgical scar.
-This causes pain, swelling or fever and is known as an incisional hernia.
+Suppose a surgeon has made the incision to reach an internal organ in your body, such as an appendix or a caesarian section – after the operation.
+In that case, the surgeon will stitch the layers of your abdominal wall close.
+In cases where the stitches fail to heal correctly or come apart with time, it may result in an incisional hernia.
+A partial segment of your organ, muscle, or tissue may protrude through the open and weakened surgical opening and place pressure under your surgical scar.
+This causes pain, swelling, or fever and is known as an incisional hernia.

 While an incisional hernia can develop or get larger a few months or years after surgery, most cases happen within three to six months post-surgery, where your incision is the weakest.